sapthasv/Text_extraction_from_image/README.md

 extracted text is comapred with the regular expression date formats.if its matching to particular date for format and it will be printed

-This is passed to front end using simple html file and flask framework and this is deployed in ubuntu server on AWS.
+This is passed to front end using simple html file and flask framework and this is deployed in ubuntu server on AWS for remote access

 # My observations
 This can can able to predict most date file formats , And some times it fails to predict because of blur images,dark images and handwritten images.